LOCATER: Cleaning WiFi Connectivity Datasets for Semantic Localization: Fine-Grained Localization

 \item $minP(r_i|\bar{D}_{n})>expP(r_j|\bar{D}_{n})$(or $P(r_j|\bar{D}_{n})$) \item $expP(r_i|\bar{D}_{n})$(or $P(r_i|\bar{D}_{n}))>maxP(r_j|\bar{D}_{n}$) \end{enumerate} In Section~\ref{sec:evaluation} we show that these loosen conditions enable the algorithm to terminate efficiently without sacrificing the quality of the results.

-Next, the key question that arises is, \emph{how do we compute these probabilities efficiently?} To compute the maximum probability of $d_i$ being in $r_j$, we can assume that all unprocessed devices are in room $r_j$ as described in the theorem below.
-(All the proofs of theorems are shown in Appendix.)
+A key question is, \emph{how do we compute these probabilities efficiently?} To compute the maximum probability of $d_i$ being in $r_j$, we can assume that all unprocessed devices are in room $r_j$ as described in the theorem below.
+(See the proofs of theorems in Appendix~\ref{sec:appendix}) .